Water Hardness and Alkalinity – Why They Both Matter

 • Mix fertilizer so nitrogen is at about the 100 ppm level.

-• Fertilize with every watering, use just water once a month to flush the pot.
+• Fertilize with every watering, and use just water once a month to flush the pot.

 Girls watering a plant